seveibar/skills-and-patterns/README.md

 ## How much of this should I know?

-You should know everything here.
+You should know everything here within 3-6 months.
 A lot of it is by doing, so it might take a while for things to sink in.

 ## Why did we pick XXX over YYY?